David-Rodriguez-Barrios/DeepSeekVSCodeExtension/README.md

-# DeepSeekVSCodeExtension
+# DeepSeek VSCode Extension

-VSCode Extension with Local DeepSeek
+Hello, this is the VSCode Extension with a DeepSeek running locally.

+## Getting Started

+## Issues

+## Collaboration